Brexit Information

 “

-This declaration of performance is issued, in accordance
+This declaration of performance is issued, in

 with Regulation (EU) No 305/2011 as it has effect in the United Kingdom in respect of Great Britain, under